coderbyheart/nrfcloud-udp-proxy/About.md

 ## Check it out

-We won't keep the proxy running after embedded world 2020, but you can check out the ThingyWorld any time, it serves a stackig s
+We won't keep the proxy running after embedded world 2020, but you can check out the ThingyWorld any time, it serves a static snapshot of the device data from the last conference day: <https://world.thingy.rocks/>.

 ## Source code